ISHITADG/ishitadg.github.io/about.md

       </p>

       <p style="font-size: 1rem; margin-bottom: 1.5rem; line-height: 1.8; color: #b0b0b0;">
-        I am passionate about advancing the state-of-the-art in video intelligence and creative AI systems, exploring how AI can better understand visual content and assist users in their creative workflows.
-My work spans from fundamental research in computer vision to practical applications in creative tools and media understanding.
+        I am passionate about advancing the state-of-the-art in data-driven intelligence and creative AI systems, exploring how models can learn from data to optimize creative workflows and assist users in content creation.
+My work spans from fundamental research in machine learning to practical applications in creative tools, with a focus on closing the loop between data insights and workflow optimization.
       </p>
     </div>